quick-111/OpenAITools/README.md

 # OpenAITools
-Created a few tools using OpenAI Api to automate study-guides and generate images
+In this repository are few tools using OpenAI's API to automate study-guides and generate images.

 The file chat.py takes in a text file as input, reads the file line by line (excluding empty lines), and returns an output.txt file that has both the questions and answers with some formatting.